Haworthia cymbiformis [ha-WORTH-ee-a, cymbiformis] is native to Southern Africa and belongs to the Asphodelaceae family.

 The plant prefers gritty, sandy soil kept dry to moderately moist.

-It’s important to remember in nature, these plants grow during the months of summer rainfall.
+It’s important to remember in nature, and these plants grow during the months of summer rainfall.

 Watering them excessively outside of these months will kill them.

 You’ll know when it’s time to water your plant because the leaves will wither slightly.
 Your goal is to water your plants the right amount to keep the green leaves fleshy.

-Your watering schedule will vary depending upon the time of year and the amount of humidity in the air.
+Your watering schedule will vary depending on the time of year and the air’s humidity.

 Feed your Haworthia cymbiformis with a half-strength, all-purpose fertilizer once at the start of the growing season.

 For houseplants, you may wish to use an especially formulated succulent fertilizer.
-In this case, follow packaging instructions.
+In this case, follow the packaging instructions.

 Soil Requirements and Transplanting

-The best soil for Haworthia and most succulents is a standard succulent potting mix containing pumice, sand or some other lightweight material to provide good drainage.
+The best potting soil for Window Haworthia and most succulents is a standard succulent potting mix containing pumice, sand, or some other lightweight material to provide good drainage.

 Haworthia plants appreciate soil with a pH balance ranging from 6.1 to 7.6.